wp-cli/wp-cli/README.md

 ## Leadership

-WP-CLI has two project maintainers: [danielbachhuber](https://github.com/danielbachhuber) and [schlessera](http://github.com/schlessera).
+WP-CLI has one project maintainer: [schlessera](http://github.com/schlessera).

 On occasion, we [grant write access to contributors](https://make.wordpress.org/cli/handbook/committers-credo/) who have demonstrated, over a period of time, that they are capable and invested in moving the project forward.